 (e) The selection of a construction firm shall be made only with PALM COAST’s prior approval which shall not be unreasonably withheld or delayed and copies of all bid documents shall be provided for PALM COAST’s review prior to award.
 PALM COAST shall determine whether the pricing of the bid proposed to be accepted by the COUNTY is acceptable to PALM COAST within five (5) working days of the receipt of the COUNTY’s intention to award the contract.

-(f) After the bids are received by the COUNTY, a mutually agreed to by the parties, the COUNTY shall use reasonable efforts to award and enter into a construction contract, consistent with the terms of this Agreement, with the construction company whose bid is the lowest and best acceptable bid as determined by the COUNTY.
+(f) After the bids are received by the COUNTY, as mutually agreed to by the parties, the COUNTY shall use reasonable efforts to award and enter into a construction contract, consistent with the terms of this Agreement, with the construction company whose bid is the lowest and best acceptable bid as determined by the COUNTY.

 (g) The COUNTY shall require that all construction is completed in a timely manner after award of the contract.